 Is humanity, via spiritual philosophy, heading in that direction?
 What is the evidence in oriental countries where this type of spiritual philosophy is practiced the most?
 Can humans, of and by themselves bring about real peace and prosperity?

-This blog post is an excerpt from chapter 14.5 of the book Audit of the Universe
+This blog post is an excerpt from chapter 5.5 of the book Audit of Humankind,

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Spiritual Philosophy.
+Please use the Social Network links just below to share this information from The Explanation, Spiritual Philosophy.
 Wisdom and Spirituality